-Our postgraduate program has been designed for people wanting to enhance their career prospects in agribusiness.
+Our postgraduate program is offered fully online or in blended* mode because we understand that people wanting to enhance their career prospects in agribusiness are working all over Australia and overseas.
 With an emphasis on management and critical thinking, the program is designed to build on professional experience, develop high-level analytical skills and to broaden understanding of the agribusiness sector.

 The Master of Agribusiness is for those who want to lead in agriculture-related industries and government/corporate roles.
 This might include managers in banking and finance, property, government, food processing, rural research and development corporations and so forth.